Frequent intercourse without birth control usually results in pregnancy:

 The goals of treatment are

 Even when no cause of infertility can be identified, the couple may still be treated.
 In such cases, the woman may be given drugs that stimulate several eggs to mature and be released—so-called fertility drugs.
 Examples are clomiphene, letrozole, and human gonadotropins.
-A woman’s chances of becoming pregnant are about 10 to 15% with each month of such treatment.
+These drugs are most helpful for women who have problems with ovulation.
+However, fertility drugs increase the chances of having more than one fetus.

 Alternatively, doctors may use assisted reproductive techniques, such as